KDE/krita/3rdparty/README.md

 If you need to build Krita's dependencies for the following reasons:

-* you develop on Windows and aren't using Craft
+* you develop on Windows and aren't using krita\build-tools\windows\build.cmd or KDE's craft
-* you develop on OSX and aren't using Homebrew, or are on OSX and want to make distributable app bundles
+* you develop on OSX and aren't using the scripts in krita\packaging\osx or Homebrew
-* you want to build a generic, distro-agnostic version of Krita for Linux
+* you want to build a generic, distro-agnostic version of Krita for Linux and aren't using the scripts in packaging\linux\appimage
-* you develop on Linux, but some dependencies aren't available for your distribution
+* you develop on Linux, but some dependencies aren't available for your distribution and aren't using the scripts in packaging\linux\appimage

 and you know what you're doing, you can use the following guide to build the dependencies that Krita needs.